-Which element of your day best reflected you as a couple?
+Which element of your day best reflects you as a couple?

 The small beach wedding represented us.
 We had the people we care the most about at our favorite place!
 The beach!

-What was your most memorable moment on your wedding day?
+What was the most memorable moment on your wedding day?

 The ceremony on the beach, seeing each other for the first time in the butterfly garden, the amazing speeches.
 Kristen loved her first dance with Dan and her Dad and dancing in general!